glaiveVII/Computing-OpenCL/README.md

-# Computing-OpenCL
+## Computing-OpenCL
-# High Performance Computing
+### High Performance Computing

-I have done for my studies a project on Open CL that I have developed because it was interesting.
+I have done for my studies a project on Open CL, here is the code and a detailled repport of my work that study time complexity of my different programs.

 It a project of IMAGE PROCESSING WITH OPEN CL a powerful software to work efficiently on images.